 Answers to common questions about GitHub engineering signals, startup deal sourcing, commit velocity, and how investors use VC Deal Flow Signal.
-Currently tracking 14 sectors with data refreshed weekly.
+Currently tracking 20 sectors with data refreshed weekly.
+If you already know your question is proof, comparison, or buyer-side fit, start with the sharper routes below.

 VC Deal Flow Signal is a data product that tracks startup engineering acceleration using public GitHub data.
 It monitors commit velocity, contributor growth, and repository expansion across 20 startup sectors to surface breakout engineering teams before they appear on the funding radar.
-Engineering acceleration signals have historically preceded fundraise announcements by six to twelve weeks.
+Engineering acceleration signals have historically preceded fundraise announcements by three to six weeks.

-Learn more: About→VC Deal Flow Signal offers a free Signal Digest with 5 breakout startups delivered monthly.
-The Dashboard beta is EUR 9.97/month and gives access to 50+ ranked startups across all 20 sectors with filtering by stage, geography, and signal type.
+Learn more: About→VC Deal Flow Signal offers a free Signal Report — this week's top 5 breakout startups delivered free after email confirmation, then weekly updates.
+The Dashboard beta is EUR 9.97/month and gives access to 85+ ranked startups across all 20 sectors with filtering by stage, geography, and signal type.
 There is no annual commitment required.

 Learn more: Pricing→Data is refreshed every Monday morning.
 The GitHub API is queried for commit activity, contributor counts, and repository metadata across all tracked sectors.
 Rankings, signal classifications, and trending pages are regenerated with each weekly data refresh.